These are a series of articles I wrote for UnitedRepublic.org in 2012.

-These are a series of articles I wrote for UnitedRepublic.org in 2012.

 Throughout all of this, the billion-year-old Grenville basement rock has been squeezed, heated, folded and torn apart.
 Most of it still lies deep beneath layers of other rock.
 But there are some areas around Baltimore where you can see it, and Dylan and I did that today.

 This rock is older than multicellular life, at least 400 million years older.
 It was here 500 million years before land plants existed.
-Our solar system, along with the entire Milky Way galaxy, completes one rotation every every 250 million years.
+Our solar system, along with the entire Milky Way galaxy, completes one rotation around the galactic center every 250 million years.
 This rock has made the trip four times.

 Dylan found some rock fragments at the site and brought them home.
 The rock is hydrated, it’s been in the water, and its age shows.
 It’s very brittle and flakes easily.
 As we were leaving, one of the rocks he collected split in half.
 And in that moment, he was gazing on the surface of rock that no one, anywhere, had ever seen before – formed a billion years ago, and only now exposed to light and a 16-year-old’s wondering eyes.